mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 Cassava provided typed error values, but `String` is all we have, so let's work with it.

-Another handy definition we need is `Parser` type synonym.
+Another handy definition we need is the `Parser` type synonym.
 We cannot use one of the default `Parser` definitions because those assume `Dec`, so we define it ourselves rather trivially:

 ```haskell
 -- | Parser type that uses “custom error component” 'Cec'.